Shop With Confidence: FREE Growing & Glowing Promise

 2. For galvanized fence posts, use crimps to attach wire to fence brackets

-Step by Step Instructions to Plant and Prune a New Espaliered Fruit Tree
+Step-by-Step: Plant and Prune a New Espaliered Fruit Tree:

-1. Plant trees in front of the center of your posts.
+1. Plant trees in front of the center of your posts, especially Apple trees, Pear trees, Citrus, or any small fruit tree you want to espalier.

 2. You will be training the plant to grow into a flat fan shape.